Some problems of arithmetic origin in rational dynamics: Introduction

+Our goal is to present a few recent results belonging to this line of research.
+More precisely we will concentrate on some results in which potential theory and arithmetic equidistribution, as presented in this volume by P. Autissier and A. Chambert-Loir (see \cite{autissier, acl}), play a key role.
+This includes: \begin{itemize} \item an arithmetic proof of the equidistribution of periodic orbits towards the equilibrium measure as well as some consequences (Section~\ref{sec:dynamics_equidist}); \item the equidistribution of post-critically finite mappings in the parameter space of degree 2 (Section~\ref{sec:quadratic}) and degree $d\geq 3$ polynomials (Section~\ref{sec:equidist higher}); \item the classification of special curves in the space of cubic polynomials (Section~\ref{sec:special}). \end{itemize} A large part of these results is based on the work of Baker-DeMarco \cite{baker_demarco1, baker_demarco} and Favre-Gauthier \cite{favre_gauthier, favre_gauthier2}.

 These notes are based on a series of lectures given by the author in a summer school in Grenoble in June 2017, which were intended for an audience with minimal knowledge in complex analysis and dynamical systems.
 The style is deliberately informal and favors reading flow against precision, in order to arrive rather quickly at some recent advanced topics.
 In particular the proofs are mostly sketched, with an emphasis on the dynamical parts of the arguments.
 The material in Part I is standard and covered with much greater detail in classical textbooks: see e.g. Milnor \cite{milnor} or Carleson-Gamelin \cite{carleson_gamelin} for holomorphic dynamics, and Silverman \cite{silverman} for the arithmetic side.
+Silverman's lecture notes \cite{silverman_notes} and DeMarco's 2018 ICM address \cite{demarco_icm} contain similar but more advanced material.